nirmalb06/MongoDB-EasyLearn/Connecting to Compass using MongoDB.md

 # MongoDB-EasyLearn
---> Connectign to Compass using MongoDB
+--> Connecting to Compass using MongoDB

 Please download Compass from the MongoDB Download Center.
 If you downloaded Compass before today, please make sure you are using version 1.8 or later and upgrade if necessary.
 Install Compass on your computer from the download.